-Radiation therapy is the use of high energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

-For this type of cancer, radiation therapy is most often used in combination with surgery, given either before or after the operation.
-It may also be given along with chemotherapy (see below).
-For some types of tumors in the nasal cavity or paranasal sinus, radiation therapy may also be the main treatment.
+For nasal cavity and paranasal sinus cancer, radiation therapy is most often used in combination with surgery.
+It is given either before or after the operation.
+Radiation therapy may also be given along with chemotherapy (see below).
+For some types of tumors in the nasal cavity or paranasal sinus, radiation therapy may be the main treatment.
 It can also be an option if a person cannot have surgery or decides not to have surgery.

 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-Internal radiation therapy involves tiny pellets or rods containing radioactive materials that are surgically implanted in or near the tumor site.
+Internal radiation therapy involves tiny pellets or rods containing radioactive materials that are surgically implanted in or near the tumor.
 The implant is left in place for several days while the person stays in the hospital.

-In addition, radiation therapy to the head and neck may cause redness or skin irritation in the treated area, dry mouth or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, and/or sore throat.
-Other side effects may include pain or difficulty swallowing; loss of appetite, due to a change in sense of taste; hearing loss, due to buildup of fluid in the middle ear, and earwax buildup.
+Radiation therapy to the head and neck may also cause redness or skin irritation in the treated area, dry mouth or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, and sore throat.
+Other side effects may include pain or difficulty swallowing, loss of appetite due to a change in sense of taste, hearing loss due to buildup of fluid in the middle ear, and earwax buildup.

-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Getting care for symptoms and side effects